r4dug/CoffeeAddict/README.md

 # FreakCoffeeAddict

+## How to run:
+You can run the project by using the following command:
+1) cd src
+2) python3 main.py 'X' 'Y' https://raw.githubusercontent.com/Agilefreaks/test_oop/master/coffee_shops.csv

 ## Overview

 You have been hired by a company that builds a app for coffee addicts.
 You are